tfresource/tfresource-website/topics/Contributing.md

 ## Uploading files and media

 - For now, store all images and other attachments in the `.vuepress/public/topics` folder.
 We're working on finding a better place for these items.
+  - After you've forked the repo, navigate to the `.vuepress/public/topics` folder in your repo, and click the `Upload Files` button to upload images.
 - You can then refer to images using the syntax\
   `![Image description](name_of_my_file.jpg "Optional Tooltip Text")`